How To Add a GPX File to Google Maps

 Converting a Google Map to GPX

 There may be times when the GPS device that you prefer to use is compatible with GPX.
 Google Maps is one of the easiest and most popular directions services so it’s no wonder you’d like to easily convert the two.

 To do this, follow these steps:

-Pull up ‘Maps GPX‘ on your web browser
+3. Now, pull up ‘Maps GPX‘ on your web browser.

 We like ‘Maps GPX’ because it’s free, doesn’t require any software downloads, and it doesn’t ask for any personal information.

 Converting a GPX File into KML

 To make sure that all the data from your file gets properly uploaded into Google, first convert it into the preferred format, KML.
 You can convert GPX to KML using a variety of software, but the most convenient way is to use an online converter.
 GPS Visualizer is a very lightweight and free converter.